Chart Color Schemes

 Health

-Health performance in Wingham is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Wingham is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Wingham faces significant health challenges with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 46%, covering around 2,527 people, compared to the national average of 55.7%.
+Wingham faces substantial health challenges, as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (~2,527 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

 Frequently Asked Questions - Health